devontyr/PuzzleSolver/README.md

 ### Resetting the Application
 At any point, the **Reset** button can be clicked to return the application to its initial state, as if it had just been opened.
 This clears all loaded images and resets the interface.

+## Developer Notes

+### Code Design
+MainWindow handles all GUI button processing.
+ImageViewer allows user to view unprocessed images.
+PuzzlePiece is an object to store all information about a given puzzle piece.
+PuzzleSolverLayout does all image processing tasks, outputting a binary matrix for each puzzle piece.
+InteractivePiece allows user to move puzzle pieces around the screen.
+PuzzleSolver does all algorithmic solving of the puzzle.

+### Known Issues
+Currently missing edge identification needed to pass to the solving algorithm in order to solve the puzzle